Repair chips in toilets and basins

 Here's an easy way to repair chips in a toilet or basin that lasts and will be almost invisible.

-Chips are a fact of life, whether you chip a tile, or chip a porcelain toilet or hand basin.
+Chips can occur at any time; whether you chip a tile, or chip a porcelain toilet or hand basin.
 Rather than have to go to the expense of replacing a toilet or basin, we show you a quick and easy way to fix up a chip.

 Rust-Oleum Appliance Touch-Up can be used to cover up scratches and chips on a wide range of appliances, including washer and dryers and refrigerators.
 We used Rust-Oleum Appliance Touch-up to cover up a chip in our toilet.
 Follow the instructions for proper application.